 How much does a UK spouse visa cost?

-Spouse visa applications made overseas cost £1,523 for the Home Office processing fee.
+Spouse visa applications made overseas cost £1,538 for the Home Office processing fee, or £1,048 if applying from within the UK.